-On-going formative assessments are completed in a variety of ways including class discussions, observation notes, annotated lesson plans, verbal, and written feedback (see feedback guidance) etc. Students summative progress against GV levels and P Levels is recorded termly by teaching staff.
+On-going formative assessments are completed in a variety of ways including class discussions, observation notes, annotated lesson plans, verbal, and written feedback (see feedback guidance) etc. Students summative progress against GV levels, Areas of Engagement or Functional Skills is recorded termly by teaching staff.
 LSB and iBase progress is completed summative at the end of a term or an intervention.